snigdhagit/snigdha/content/home/experience.md

   location = "Offered previously - Fall 2018-19, Fall 2019-20"
   date_start = "2020-08-31"
   date_end = ""
-  description = """The course is organized as the following main topics.
+  description = """The course is co-taught in the Winter semesters (and is largely developed) by [Johann Gagnon-Bartsch](https://dept.stat.lsa.umich.edu/~johanngb/#Home).
+The course is organized as the following main topics.

   * Summarizing data: Histograms, Boxplots etc.,  Measures of location and spread
   * Randomized experiments, Observational studies and Confounding